oscar-bender-stone/honors-thesis/source/3_formal_reasoning.typ

 ]

-== Categories
+== Universal Systems

-We adapt this notion from José Meseguer's notion of $epsilon$-representation distance, introduced in @twenty_years_rewriting_logic.
-The idea there is to minimize the distance between actual mathematical objects and their representations.
-More precisely, this notion means that in a framework, isomorphisms must be preserved and reflected.
-To formalize this in general, we start with defining *transformations*, mappings on the formulas, and then proceed to *morphisms*, which are structure preserving.
+We want to study formal systems in general.
+A key invariant we want to preserve is _faithful representations_, or the notion of "$epsilon$-representatoin distance" from José Meseguer @twenty_years_rewriting_logic.
+The idea is that a _good_ representation of a mathematical object is one which preserves and reflects isomorphism.
+We can treat this as _soundness_ (isomorphic representations have actually isomorphic objects) and _completeness_ (isomorphib objects produce isomorphic representations) of the representation, respectively.
+To make this precise,we introduce *transformations*, which are mappings between formulas of two systems, and then proceed to *morphisms*, which are structure preserving maps.

 #definition[
   Let $(cal(F)_1, cal(R)_1), (cal(F)_2, cal(R)_2)$ be formal systems.
 Then a